sourcefuse/loopback4-microservice-catalog/packages/ocr-parser/projects/ocr-parser-lib/README.md

 ## Usage

 Create a new Application using Angular CLI and import the OcrParserModule and add it to the imports array of the @NgModule decorator.
+Make sure you fulfil all the peer dependencies ( you can check the package.json file in ocr-parser-lib folder for the same)

 ```ts
 import {NgModule} from '@angular/core';
 import {BrowserModule} from '@angular/platform-browser';